-Class 8 Science Chapter 5 Extra Questions for 2022-2023
+Class 8 Science Chapter 5 Important Questions

-|Chapter: 5||Coal and Petroleum|
+|Chapter: 5||Plants and Animals|

 |Contents:||Important Extra Question Answers|

 Class 8 Science Chapter 5 Important Questions Set – 1